-Significance of milling tools
+Significance of Milling Tools

-Types of milling tools
+Types of Milling Tools

-These milling cutters are manufactured in various sizes, shapes and materials.
-Some milling cutters are made of high-speed steel (HSS), while others are carbide tips.
+To make milling a versatile machining process, there is a wide variety of milling cutters available on the market.
+These cutters come in different sizes, shapes, and materials.
+Some milling cutters are made of high-speed steel (HSS), while others are made with carbide tips.

 1. End mill:

 Unlike a drill bit, which only cuts in the axial direction, the end mill is capable of cutting in all directions.
 The end mill typically has one or more chip removal slots and is used for various milling operations.
 It is made of high-speed steel or a hardened material.

 There are two variations of the end mill: one with cutting edges on both sides, known as central cutting, and another with a cutting edge on only one side, referred to as non-central cutting edge.

 Rough End Mill” cutter is also referred to as a “Pippa” cutter.
 These end mills offer excellent performance even under harsh operating conditions.
 They are used for removing a substantial amount of material from the workpiece.
 These tools typically have more undulated teeth and result in a rough surface finish with the production of smaller chips.

 When the cutting teeth on the milling cutter are located on the circumference or periphery of the disk, they are referred to as peripheral or circumferential milling cutters.
 These types of cutters can only be used in horizontal milling machines.

 The side milling cutter is a type of milling tool with cutting teeth present on both the periphery and the face or end.
 It is typically used for milling operations on the side, face, and for cutting grooves.
 They are also effective in creating deep and narrow grooves.